 Address: 1, Via Sankt Nikolaus, 93059 Regensburg Germany

 The Saint Nicholas Church is a beautiful church in Bavaria that dates back to the early 1300s.
-It was built by the noble family of Wittelsbach and is located in Regensburg, which is located near the Czech border.
+It was built by the noble family of Wittelsbach and is located in Regensburg, near the Czech border.

-The church is a notable example of Gothic architecture and is home to many beautiful stained-glass windows and sculptures.
+The church is a notable example of Gothic architecture, home to many beautiful stained-glass windows and sculptures.
 It is also popular for its elaborate Rococo altar.

 The Saint Nicholas Church is open to visitors and is free to enter.
-It makes for a lovely sight, especially during Christmas time when the church is decorated with festive lights.
+It is a lovely sight, especially during Christmas when the church is decorated with festive lights.
 Experience a fun train tour as you visit the church.

 See Related: When is the Best Time to Visit Regensburg

 The St. Thomas Church is a beautiful church in Leipzig that was originally built as a cloister for nuns and can be traced back to the 13th century.
 It was then used as a hospital before becoming a church in the 16th century.